Irrigation-EU/irrigation-processor/README.md

 water use (IWU) across **Europe** from soil moisture, meteorological variables, and land-cover data using a reproducible, multi-step processing pipeline.

-The package is designed for large-scale geospatial analysis, supports caching and restartability.

 This package was developed for the Irrigation-EU project funded by ESA.

 ## Overview